DaveMielke/NBP/b2g/ui/doc/introduction.rst

 or at the end (to indicate that the combination is complete), should always be pressed separately.

-One Hand Mode is disabled by default.
+This mode is disabled by default.
 Pressing Forward+Dot8 enables it, and pressing Backward+Dot7 (followed, of course, by pressing Space) disables it.
 Both of these key combinations have been chosen so that they can be reasonably easily pressed with a single hand.

-Switching the power switch **off** and then back **on** automatically disables One Hand Mode.
+Switching the Power switch **off** and then back **on** automatically disables One Hand Mode.
 This provides an intuitive way for a user who has accidentally enabled this mode, and who may not know how to disable it, to easily revert the keyboard to normal operation.